 The time allowed for suspending authentication must be the same as or less than the maximum duration of the journey.

-To configure these timeouts, go to Authentication > Settings > Trees in the AM admin UI and set the Max duration and Suspended authentication duration properties.
+To configure these timeouts, under Native Consoles > Access Management, go to Authentication > Settings > Trees.
+Set the Max duration and Suspended authentication duration properties.
 For information about these properties, refer to Trees.